JaekyoungChang/A2-Group7/README.md

 # A2-Group7

-To run the program please open the "RunThis" file from within the A2-Group7-main folder.
-This is the same folder that contains this ReadMe file.
+To run the program please open the "run_this" file from within the A2-Group7-main folder.
+This is the same folder that contains this file.

+*Note: you will have to select the appropriate "run_this" file for your operating system*

 ## Using the program